-Figure 4 shows the factor profile and contribution results for the secondary nitrate factor.
+Fig. 4 shows the factor profile and contribution results for the secondary nitrate factor.
 This factor is represented by high concentrations of nitrate and ammonium.
 OC and a small amount of EC were also associated with this factor.
 This can also be explained by the secondary aerosol formation process as previously mentioned.
 Molar ratios of ammonium to nitrate were 1.1, 0.9, 1.4 and 1.2 for the JST, YRK, BHM, and CTR site, respectively.
 Considering the possibility of evaporation of ammonium during sample analysis, the mixed sulfate in this factor and the uncertainty of the PMF model, the nitrate is probably present as ammonium nitrate.
 Nitrate is formed in the atmosphere mostly through the oxidation of NO_x.
-The particulate partitioning of total nitrate (HNO3(g) + NO3-) depends on ambient temperature, relative humidity, and the presence of ammonia or alkaline PM.
+The particulate partitioning of total nitrate $(HNO_3(g) +$ NO_3^-) depends on ambient temperature, relative humidity, and the presence of ammonia or alkaline PM.
 Nitric acid gas tends to condense to particulate NH4NO3 at low temperature and high humidity.
 High peaks of nitrate occurred mainly during wintertime in part because of low temperature.
-The bottom panel in Figure 3 shows the periodogram for this factor at the JST site.
+The bottom panel in Fig. 3 shows the periodogram for this factor at the JST site.
 The seasonal dependence of nitrate formation is reflected by a large peak at low frequency.
 Similar seasonal variations of ammonium nitrate at the four sites reflect the regional nature of ammonium nitrate formation and transport.
 The localized character in the urban areas was reflected by the small monthly peak.
-The R2 values for the nitrate factor among the four sites are not as high as those of sulfate factors.
-The larger heterogeneity in the nitrate as compared to the sulfate factor is partly due to the shorter lifetime of NO_x than SO2.
+The R^2 values for the nitrate factor among the four sites are not as high as those of sulfate factors.
+The larger heterogeneity in the nitrate as compared to the sulfate factor is partly due to the shorter lifetime of NO_x than SO_2 , which amplifies the influence of local sources.

 The soil factor has high concentrations of Al, Si, Ca, Fe, K, and Ti, representing wind-blown crust dust and re-suspended road dust.
-Figure 5 shows that the soil factors are fairly consistent among the four sites.
-This factor has high source contribution peaks during April, 2001, July, 2001 and July, 2002.
+Fig. 5 shows that the soil factors are fairly consistent among the four sites.
+This factor has high source contribution peaks during April 2001, July 2001 and July 2002.
 These are likely intercontinental dust transport events as observed in a number of other analyses across the eastern US.
-The April 2001 event is due to transport from Aisa (EPA, 2003).
-The July episodes in these two years are probably from Saharan based on back trajectory analysis as well as prior studies.
+The April 2001 event is due to transport from Asia (Environmental Protection Agency (EPA), 2003).
+The July episodes in these 2 years are probably from Saharan dust based on back trajectory analysis as well as prior studies.
 Prospero (2001) showed that the summer trade winds carry African dusts into southeastern United States.
 The mixed EC content in this factor also suggests that the resolved factor mixed with some other sources during the long-range transport.
-The bottom panel in Figure 5 shows the periodogram for this factor at the JST site.
+The bottom panel in Fig. 5 shows the periodogram for this factor at the JST site.
 The large peak at low frequency for the annual cycle indicated the seasonal variation of this factor.
 There is almost no peak at high frequency except a monthly variation, suggesting that local dust has limited impact on this factor at the JST site.
-Similar seasonal trends of this factor at the four sites and the significant correlations among the four sites imply that this factor is regional.
+Similar seasonal trends of this factor at the four sites and the significant correlations among the four sites imply that this factor is a regional factor.